chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
-        <i>[tn:� I'm a plug and play kind of guy.
+        <i>[tn: I'm a plug and play kind of guy.
 So I think if I'm ever going to need a pedal --- it would be my TC Electronic Polytune. hahahahaha]</i>
       </div>
     </blockquote>